stroke-input/stroke-input-font/README.md

 # 'Stroke Input Keyboard' (font)

-This is the font used in
+This is the font used for the keyboard in
 [Stroke Input Method (Chinese keyboard for Android)][app].

 It is modified from an Apache 2.0 version of Noto Sans CJK TC,